squidfunk/mkdocs-material/docs/plugins/social.md

 !!! tip "How custom layouts are resolved"

-    By default, the plugin will load your [custom layouts] from a folder named `layouts` in your project directory.
-If your layout is called `my-custom-layout`, the directory structure must adhere to:
+    By default, the plugin will load your [custom layouts] from a folder named `layouts` in your root directory.
+If your layout is called `my-custom-layout`, the directory layout must adhere to:

     ``` { .sh .no-copy }
     .